pulumi/registry/README.md

 When you do this, Hugo will load the latest versions of:

-* The [pulumi/pulumi-hugo](https://github.com/pulumi/pulumi-hugo) module, which contains our marketing pages, some docs content, the blog, etc.
-* The [pulumi/theme](https://github.com/pulumi/theme) module, which contains our CSS and JavaScript bundles (web components, styles, etc.).
+* The [pulumi/pulumi-hugo](https://github.com/pulumi/pulumi-hugo) module, which contains our marketing pages, some docs content, the blog, and our CSS and JavaScript bundles (web components, styles, etc.).

 ... and then start a development server at http://localhost:1313.
 Any changes you make to the content, layouts, or other [Hugo component folders](https://gohugo.io/getting-started/directory-structure/) should be reloaded automatically.

 ### Developing alongside another Hugo module

-If you want to develop another module alongside this one -- e.g., add a new web component to use in the Registry, or to make changes to Registry-specific CSS -- you can point your development server to a local clone of [pulumi/theme](https://github.com/pulumi/theme).
-To do that, first clone the repository, then add a `replace` line to the `go.mod` file at the root of _this_ repository to override the existing reference to `pulumi/theme` temporarily.
+If you want to develop another module alongside this one -- e.g., add a new web component to use in the Registry, or to make changes to Registry-specific CSS -- you can point your development server to a local clone of [pulumi/pulumi-hugo](https://github.com/pulumi/pulumi-hugo).
+To do that, first clone the repository, then add a `replace` line to the `go.mod` file at the root of _this_ repository to override the existing reference to `pulumi/pulumi-hugo` temporarily.
 For instance:

 ```
 module github.com/pulumi/pulumi-hugo